atuljha2524/calc_behav/addition.md

   I type an Integer
   I type equals to

-  Then the operator is updated by last operator
-  I typed and I see the addition of two integer
+  Then the operator buffer updates to the last operator I typed and I see the addition of two integer